quanterall/HaskellMaterials/basics/02-composite-datatypes.md

 The constructor name can be different than the type name, but this is comparatively rare.

-One thing to note about record definitions in Haskell is that each field will have an associated function that takes the type and returns the field:
+One thing to note about record definitions in Haskell is that each field will have an associated function that takes the type and returns the field.
+Let's use the `:type` command in our interactive session to find out the type of each of these generated functions:

 ```haskell
 Q> :type username